sekoyo/react-image-crop/README.md

 You can use the following library to load images, which will correct the rotation for you: https://github.com/blueimp/JavaScript-Load-Image/

-You can read am issue on this subject here: https://github.com/DominicTobias/react-image-crop/issues/181
+You can read an issue on this subject here: https://github.com/DominicTobias/react-image-crop/issues/181

 If you're looking for a complete out of the box image editor which already handles EXIF rotation then consider using [Doka](https://gumroad.com/a/611955827).